(A) Layout Resources

 • Views are the fundamental building block/object of the user interface created from the View class.

-• Views is a small/large rectangular area on the screen and is responsible for drawing and event handling in the Android app.
+• Views are small/large rectangular areas on the screen and are responsible for drawing and event handling in the Android app.

-• View is the base class for widgets, which are used to create interactive UI components like buttons, text fields, etc.
+• View is the base class for widgets, which are used to create interactive UI components, such as buttons and text fields.

 • Views in Android can be arranged and customized using XML layout files or programmatically through Java or Kotlin code.